 - Fill cupcake liners with the batter.

 - # Optional: Only fill the cupcakes liners halfway first.
-Then, using your fingers, tap in a small whole, drop in approximately ½ tsp of the chocolate filling, and cover with more batter.
+Then, using your fingers, tap in a small whole, drop in approximately ½ teaspoon of the chocolate filling and cover with more batter.

 - Bake about 30 - 40 minutes, or until set, barely brown around the edges.
 Toothpick, inserted in the center of a cupcake, must come out clean.
 Remove from the oven and let them cool for 5 minutes in the pan, then put onto a wire rack to cool completely.

 - In the bowl of a stand electric mixer, using the whip attachment, mix the coconut cream, butter, and add in pieces of cold cream cheese just until incorporated.
 Add the shredded coconut and mix.
 Add the powdered sweetener and mix on low to medium speed just until incorporated.
 Turn mixer to high and whip.
 Add vanilla and whip again.
 If the mixture seems too stiff, add coconut milk, one tablespoon at a time.
 Try to keep it somewhat stiff, because you’ll want it to sit firmly on top of the cupcakes.
 If the topping gets too soft, refrigerate for about 15 minutes before piping.